Physics BS Degrees

 BS in physics.
 The requirements to earn the BS-Applied Physics degree are the same

-as the BA-Physics degree plus an additional 12 credits taken from the following list
+as the BA-Physics degree plus CHEM 111 and an additional 12 credits taken from the

 Six and a half of the required ten and a half 300- and 400-level PHYS courses must be taken in residence at Binghamton University.